Albin-Tenghagen/The-Fellowship-of-the-Code-deployment/Documentation/FWMX.md

 - Updated right API fixing Swagger problem access with help of Albin.
 - Updated data_context to be able to fetch correct data and now working on XCODE
-- Started working on LOG IN form
+- Started working on LOG IN for

+#### Next to focus on?

+- Send tips
+- User pages
+- Maps (command : npx expo install react-native-maps) + https://docs.expo.dev/versions/latest/sdk/maps/#onmarkerclick
+- Button Sheet to log out?